gvSIGAssociation/gvnix/readme.txt

 * Deploy wrappings to google code.

-* Test uncompress ZIP file, start it a execute some script and check in STS.
+* Test uncompress ZIP file, start it, execute some script and check in STS.

 * Publish into gvnix.googlecode.com the gvNIX binary zip, the gvNIX source zip and version changes summary.